Information for Voters

 Representation threshold or electoral quotient:

-- It is the number of voters in the electoral district divided by the number of seats in the same district.
+- It is the number of effective ballots with white papers in a particular electoral district divided by the number of seats in the same district.

-- Accordingly, if the number of voters in the district X is 145,940 voters, and the number of parliamentary seats is 7, the electoral quotient will be as follows:
+- In other words, if the number of effective ballots with white papers in electoral district X is 145940 voters, and the number of parliamentary seats is 7, the electoral quotient will be as follows:

-- The total number of voters who voted in the elections divided by the number of seats.
+The total number of effective ballots with the white papers divided by the number of seats.

 List Name Number of votes per list List A 78000 List B 37000 List C 21000 List D 9940